Minors and Visitors in the Lab

 PROHIBITED ACTIVITIES:

-• Any laboratory or facility where select agents or explosives are used or stored.
+- Any laboratory or facility where select agents are used or stored.

-2. A Minors Registration Form is submitted to and approved by the University of Florida, Division of Environmental Health and Safety, and, if applicable, the IBC, IACUC, and ACS.
-Included in this form is The Potential Hazards Information sheet which requires a parental /guardian signature indicating he/she has read of potential risks.
-The Registration Form must be approved prior to initiation of the work or research.
+- Submit a Minors Registration Form to EH&S. Included in this form is the Potential Hazards Information sheet which requires a parental /guardian signature indicating he/she has read of potential risks.

-3. If the minor will be working with or observing work with animals, animal contact clearance must be obtained from the minor’s personal healthcare provider.
-A separate form for animal contact clearance will be provided by EH&S during the review process.
+- If the minor will be working with or observing work with animals, animal contact clearance must be obtained from the minor’s personal healthcare provider.
+A separate form for animal contact clearance will be provided by EH&S during the review process if applicable.

-5. Personal protective equipment, specific to the hazard, is provided to the minor with instructions for use and disposal.
+- Personal protective equipment, specific to the hazard, is required with instructions for use and disposal.

-6. The minor is supervised following UF’s Youth Compliance Services supervision requirements while in the facility.
+- The minor is supervised following UF’s Youth Compliance Services supervision requirements while in the facility.
+Always contact UF’s Youth Compliance Office prior to hosting a minor.

 VISITORS IN THE LAB